Why a Social Media Media blocker won't help you

 Too many times.

 Betimeful’s free extension solves just that––it doesn’t work on the phone yet but it’s on the way.
-It’s great because instead of blocking the entire website, it integrates with your calendar and removes the website’s distracting elements once you’re in work mode.
+It’s great because instead of blocking the entire website, it only blocks the news feed of your social media so you stay connected, just not distracted.